 Other psychological therapies include psychotherapy, cognitive behavioural therapy (CBT), and relationship therapy, which could be between members of a family, a couple, or work colleagues.

 What is counselling used for?

-Talking therapies, such as counselling, can be used to treat many different health conditions including:
+Talking therapies such as counselling can be used to help with many different mental health conditions, including:

 It can provide a safe and regular space for you to talk and explore difficult feelings.
 The counsellor is there to support you and respect your views.
-They will not usually give advice, but will help you to find your own insight and understanding of your problems.
+They won't usually give advice, but will help you find your own insights into and understanding of your problems.

 - cope with a bereavement or relationship breakdown